STYLE SHEET

 The Partner Presentation

-This is the final part of our process — we ask founders to come into the office (or videoconference if overseas) and present their vision to all the partners.
+This is the final part of our process.
+We ask founders to come into the office (or videoconference if overseas) and present their vision to all the partners.
 You’ll have an hour to tell your story, field questions from the partners, and ask some questions of your own.

 At the end of the presentation we have a debrief where we decide whether or not to issue a Term Sheet in the next 1–2 days.
 If we do, our terms are usually pretty simple (see our seed stage term sheet template here), and the lawyers will take over directing their due diligence.
 This should only take a couple of weeks if everything is in order.